Of the four tropical rainforest layers, the Emergent Layer, or sunlit zone, is the layer

 Click here for a great selection of Amazon.com books about tropical rainforests.

 Below we will take a look at why birds and insects are so important to the Emergent Layer.
-We also list interesting facts about specific animals and flora that can be found in this layer.
+We also list interesting facts, written for kids and adults, about what animals and flora can be found in this layer.

 Emergent Layer General Facts